 The revenue benefits will be dependent on the market characteristics, including the competitive environment, fare fences/conditions, and the price sensitivity of passengers.
 Regardless, Willingness-to-Pay methodology unveils great revenue potential for airlines to exploit on the path to class-free dynamic pricing and modern airline retailing.

-Justin Jander is a Director of Product Management, focusing on the Revenue Management products at PROS.
+Justin Jander is a Senior Director of Product Management, focusing on the Revenue Management products at PROS.
 Justin has been with PROS for 14 years, all within the Product Management group, focusing on the travel products.
 During that time, he has overseen the continuous improvement of the PROS revenue management products.
 These improvements have been through new features and functionality that improve the industry-leading science as well as enhancements to the way analysts use the system.
 In order to understand the needs of the always-changing industry, he has worked with airlines across the world, which allows him to understand the business problem and translate that into features that can improve the RM system.
 His most recent accomplishment includes the successful launch of the new PROS RM Editions product, which includes launching RM Essentials and RM Advantage.

 Justin earned a Bachelor of Science degree in Mathematics from Stephen F. Austin State University and a Master of Science degree in Statistical Science from Southern Methodist University.